 A camp stove is key to winter camping for two reasons:

-We like Jetboil’s integrated canister stoves like the MiniMo for boiling water quickly—that’s all you need for hot drinks, dehydrated meals, and simple dishes like mac and cheese or ramen.
-However, if you’re melting snow, boiling water, and cooking for a large group, you’ll want a bigger system like the Jetboil Genesis.
+• For quick, on-the-go boiling: We like Jetboil’s integrated canister stoves like the MiniMo for boiling water quickly—that’s all you need for hot drinks, dehydrated meals, and simple dishes like mac and cheese or ramen.

 Condensation can be a major thorn in your side when car camping in cold weather.
 Cracking a window or two is a popular technique to combat condensation, and while it will increase airflow, it might not completely eliminate the issue.
 To that end, we like to keep a towel on hand—these ones from Nomadix work wonders—to mop up any moisture.